Fleet Management

 • Upgrading the camera’s data storage media

-Look for a video telematics solution that enables drivers to proactively record an event such as attempted theft.
+Look for a video telematics solution that enables drivers to proactively record an event such as attempted theft.and fleet efficiency

 Choosing the Right Fleet Dash Cam

 When choosing a fleet dash cam, there are several key features to consider.
-The goal is to choose cameras that provide the best balance of features and cost, and that meet the specific needs of the fleet.
+The goal is to choose fleet dash cams that provide the best balance of features and cost, and that meet the specific needs of coach drivers and the entire fleet.

 Five main considerations include: